The Double Refuge ❤️ Three Little Words

 Suspension of Belief & Disbelief

-In ❤️ 3 Little Words, I’ll look at various philosophic, psychological, and poetic techniques which allow the mind to free itself from fixed ideas and stubborn dichotomies.
+In this section I look at various philosophic, psychological, and poetic techniques which encourage the mind to free itself from fixed ideas and stubborn dichotomies.
 One of the most helpful techniques — suspending judgment — has a long history, going back at least to the 4th-3rd C. BC Greek philosopher Pyrrho.
-I’ll begin my discussion of Pyrrho and his relation to agnosticism below, yet prior to this I’d like to note that my use of the term suspension of belief doesn’t directly derive from Pyrhho, but from Coleridge’s famous term, suspension of disbelief.
+I’ll begin my discussion of suspending judgment with Pyrrho, yet I’d first like to note that my use of the term suspension of belief doesn’t come from Pyrhho, but from Coleridge’s suspension of disbelief.

-In literature suspension of disbelief is routinely applied to the reading of fiction in general, yet the passage in Coleridge’s Biographia Literaria (1817) gives it a more specific context.
+In literature, suspension of disbelief is routinely applied to the reading of fiction in general, yet the passage below, from Coleridge’s 1817 Biographia Literaria, gives a more specific context.
 Coleridge encourages a “poetic faith” or suspension of disbelief when encountering a supernatural or romantic character:

 …my endeavours should be directed to persons and characters supernatural, or at least romantic, yet so as to transfer from our inward nature a human interest and a semblance of truth sufficient to procure for these shadows of imagination that willing suspension of disbelief for the moment, which constitutes poetic faith.

-Just as Coleridge argues for a suspension of scientific disbelief in order to read about the supernatural, agnosticism argues for a suspension of scientific disbelief in order to consider and experience the supernatural or spiritual world investigated by religion.
-Agnosticism also argues for a suspension of religious belief in order to consider the natural world investigated by science.
-Coleridge suggests a temporary suspension, while agnostics suggest making a double suspension that’s accessible at all times, in order to explore either side at any moment.
+Just as Coleridge argues for a suspension of disbelief in order to read about the supernatural, agnostics and open theists argue for a suspension of atheistic disbelief in order to explore the supernatural or spiritual world investigated by religion.
+Double refugees also argue for a suspension of theistic belief in order to consider the natural world investigated by materialism, logic, and science.
+Coleridge suggests a temporary suspension, while double refugees suggest a double suspension that’s accessible at all times, in order to explore either side — the materialistic or the relgious, the physical or the metaphysical — at any moment.
+And, of course, to see if there isn’t some way of mixing the two, of blurring the line...

 Pyrrho of Elis